Wade Bowen “The Given” CD Review

-It’s hard to think of an accomplishment Wade Bowen has not achieved on the Texas music scene.
-He’s won the awards, sells out his shows, plays all the big festivals, and has recorded a “Live at Billy Bob’s Texas” CD.
-It’s been a road of steady progress since Wade’s 2002 debut album “Try Not To Listen”.
-Like with any musician, this requires some luck, but credit Bowen’s work ethic, talent, and the fact that he is a really good guy for most of his career success.
+It's hard to think of an accomplishment Wade Bowen has not achieved on the Texas music scene.
+He's won the awards, sells out his shows, plays all the big festivals, and has recorded a "Live at Billy Bob's Texas" CD.
+It's been a road of steady progress since the beginning.
+Like with any musician, this requires some luck, but credit Bowen's work ethic, talent, and the fact that he is a really good guy for most of his career success.

 Now, with the release of "The Given", Bowen has made the next logical step in growing his music and signed with Nashville label BNA.
 His 2008 album "If We Ever Make It Home" cracked the US Country Top 30, and "Billy Bob's" peaked at #41, without a lot of national promotion.
 So it only makes sense that Wade take his Texas music to the country.

 I always thought of Wade Bowen as too melodic a singer and too much of a cerebral songwriter to be a country music artist, but the new CD has a sound that's got just a little bit more country flavor.
 Compared to Wade's previous albums, the steel guitar is more prominent throughout "The Given".
 There are several songs, when I hear the lyrics and music, I say to myself, "that song could be a mainstream country hit"."You Ain't Got Me", "Say Anything", "All That's Left", and the rock-country tune "Beat Me Down" are all catchy enough to appeal to a national country audience.